cerb/cerb.github.io/_guides/classifiers/yes-no.md

 You'll also see that some ambiguity is recognized by the classifier:

 * _"I'm not going to say no"_ is predicted to mean _maybe_.

+## Next steps

+* Use the classifier in a conversational bot behavior.
+* Try making a more complex classifier for sentiment analysis or intent detection.